January 10, 2006: Steve Jobs unveils the original 15-inch MacBook Pro, Apple’s thinnest, fastest and lightest laptop yet.

-The other big feature I remember about the first MacBook Pro was the arrival of Apple’s (sadly now abandoned) MagSafe connector.
-This magnetic power connector meant that if someone tripped over your Mac cord, it would simply detach rather than pulling your laptop down to the floor.
+The other big feature I remember about the first MacBook Pro was the arrival of the Mac’s (sadly now abandoned in favor of USB-C) MagSafe connector.
+Apple’s innovative magnetic power connector meant that if someone tripped over your Mac cord, it would simply detach rather than pulling your laptop down to the floor.

-Apple borrowed the concept from the magnetic connectors used in deep fryers and other cooking appliances to protect cooks from spilling dangerously hot liquids.
-Apple improved upon it (and earned a patent) by making the connector symmetrical and reversible — and thus incredibly easy to use.
+Cupertino borrowed the concept from the magnetic connectors used in deep fryers and other cooking appliances to protect cooks from spilling dangerously hot liquids.
+But Apple improved upon it (and earned a patent) by making the connector symmetrical and reversible — and thus incredibly easy to use.

 The new MacBook Pro also boasted a 15.4-inch LCD widescreen display and built-in iSight camera, both advances for Apple laptops.

 So long, Intel.
 Hello, M1.